Putt2020/bookingRestaurant/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This project is a practice and currently not that practical in the real world.

-* Ruby version
+* Ruby version : 3.0.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* using rails 6.1.2++

+* System appointment test need to be execute before 20:00:00 UTC+7 or else it will throw and error